 Articles in Books:

-"Money and Its Ideas" in Christine Desan, ed., A Cultural History of Money in the Age of Enlightenment (London: Bloomsbury, forthcoming 2018).
+"Money and Its Ideas: Enlightenment Debates about the Morality of Money" in Christine Desan, ed., A Cultural History of Money in the Age of Enlightenment (London: Bloomsbury, forthcoming 2018).

 “Political Economy” in Angela Coventry and Alex Sager, eds., The Humean Mind (London: Routledge, forthcoming 2018).